solo-io/gloo/docs/content/support/support-info.md

 ## Setup

-Share the installation method that you used to install Gloo Edge, such as Helm, `glooctl`, or Argo CD, and the configuration that you used during the installation.
+Share the installation method that you used to install Gloo Gateway, such as Helm, `glooctl`, or Argo CD, and the configuration that you used during the installation.

 {{< tabs >}}
 {{% tab name="Helm" %}}
-Use the following command to extract the Helm manifests that were used for the Gloo Edge installation and the state of each manifest.
+Use the following command to extract the Helm manifests that were used for the Gloo Gateway installation and the state of each manifest.
 Replace `releaseName` and `namespaceName` with the values that you used for your installation.
 ```shell
 helm get all <releaseName> --namespace <namespaceName> > gloo_edge_helm.yaml
 ```